srijanighosh87/MCP-Integration-VS-Code/README.md

-# MCP-with-CSharp
+# MCP integration with Visual studio code

-This is a .NET 9.0 project for working with monkeys using Model Context Protocol.
+This is a .NET 9.0 project for working with Model Context Protocol.

 ## Features